alphabetworkers/alphabetworkersunion.org/CONTRIBUTING.md

 To improve our website, submit a pull request to our [Github repo](https://github.com/alphabetworkers/alphabetworkersunion.org).
 If you don't know how to submit a pull request, you can [learn how here](https://guides.github.com/activities/hello-world/).

-If you are a member of ungelernt-deshacer-scrubbed, you can make the following contributions:
+If you are a member of the Alphabet Workers Union, you can make the following contributions:

 * Submit a pull request with any changes, additions, or deletions.
 * Submit an issue asking for improvements or to flag bugs that need fixing.